-These many men, though often murderers and outright robbers, were sometimes also involved in the political, social, and economic conditions of the times.
-Infamous names of the era included people such as Al Capone, Vito Genovese, Dutch Schultz, Jack “Legs” Diamond, Charles “Lucky” Luciano, John Dillinger, and Bugsy Siegel.
+These many men, though often murderers and outright robbers, were sometimes also involved in the times’ political, social, and economic conditions.
+Infamous names of the era included people such as Al Capone, Vito Genovese, Dutch Schultz, Jack “Legs” Diamond, Charles “Lucky” Luciano, John Dillinger, Bugsy Siegel, and many more.

-The Depression created yet another type of outlaw, fed by both need and greed.
-Though not as “revered” as the 1920’s gangsters, Depression era outlaws with names like Bonnie and Clyde, “Baby Face” Nelson, Ma Barker, and “Pretty Boy” Floyd, also became legends, as their deeds included some of the wildest and deadliest stories ever to hit newspaper front pages.
+The Depression created another type of outlaw, fed by both need and greed.
+Though not as “revered” as the 1920s gangsters, Depression-era outlaws with names like Bonnie and Clyde, “Baby Face” Nelson, Ma Barker, and “Pretty Boy” Floyd also became legends, as their deeds included some of the wildest and deadliest stories ever to hit newspaper front pages.

 Though these men and women were violent criminals, like their predecessors in the days of the Old West, the public couldn’t get enough of them – craving the news stories, photographs, tales of luxurious living, and the morbid facts of violent deeds.

 Ultimately, most of these outlaws were sent to jail, killed by rival gangsters, or killed by law enforcement, but their legends live on.